-English or Literature Religion and Life Four (4) other courses (List A and List B)
+English or Literature

+Religion and Life

-It is important that course selection reflects your aspirations for possible future careers.
+Four (4) other courses across ATAR, General, VET and Endorsed Programs - with at least one course from List B It is important that course selection reflects your aspirations for possible future careers.
 However, it is essential that choices are realistic, and in keeping with your academic ability and interest.

-Satisfying course prerequisites in Year 10
+Course recommendations in Year 10